mitodl/handbook/how-we-work.md

 # How We Work
 We hire smart and talented people and support them in doing their best work.
-In order to ensure that we maintain a common understanding of what is involved in our work and a high quality of our output, it is useful to have a clear definition of what the lifecycle of our work process looks like.

 The core component of how we think about "getting work done" is that we trust everyone to take ownership of the tasks/features/projects that they are involved in.

+In order to ensure that we maintain a common understanding of what is involved in our work and a high quality of our output, it is useful to highlight the stages of our work and the value that each step provides.

 ## Project Shaping
 The first step of any project is to understand the scope and goals of the work to be